dev-xo/remix-saas/README.md

     ├── routes
       ├── api           # Stores Stripe Webhook Endpoint file, and any realted API calls.
-      ├── resources     # Does calls to database, redirects, updates sessions and so on.
+      ├── resources     # Does database calls, redirects, updates sessions and so on.

 ### Authentication Strategies